 A better understanding of the UT-DSAEK graft thinning rate requires better co-operation with eye banks when ordering pre-cut corneal tissue, especially ultrathin pre-cut DSAEK grafts.
 Knowledge of the continual remodelling of corneal interfaces, as well as the slow and gradual change in corneal thickness with time provides us with a better understanding of what to expect after DSAEK surgery.
 A better understanding of the relationship between graft thickness and visual acuity should be achieved and further studies with longer follow up could help clarify whether this slight increase in graft thickness after the first 6 months that we found could be representative of an early graft decompensation.

+Financial support: None

+Conflicts of Interest: No conflicting relationship exists for any author

+Authors’ contribution: All authors equally contributed to study design, data collection, statistical analysis, drafting of the manuscript and reviewing it.

+Data availability statement: Raw data were generated at Royal Liverpool University Hospital.
+Derived data supporting the findings of this study are available in the supplementary material.

 Reference